 Your sponsor may require confirmation of the amount of tuition fee due for the relevant academic year before a sponsor letter can be produced for you.
 If you are an applicant, your offer letter will confirm your fee.
-If you are a continuing student, you can request this information from the Income and Treasury Management Team in University House or by emailing firstname.lastname@example.org
+If you are a continuing student, you can request this information from The Fees & Awards Team firstname.lastname@example.org:

 Please ensure that you take the necessary steps to enable you to provide your sponsor letter at the beginning of each academic year.

 Please note that if a sponsor fails to pay then the full amount of outstanding fees becomes the responsibility of the student.

 International students who do not have confirmation of their sponsorship will be expected to pay a deposit of £4,400 to secure their place on a course.
 This deposit can later be refunded once a valid sponsorship letter is produced and payment received from the sponsor.